 From 1996 to 1997 I qualified as a barrister at the famous Inns of Court School of Law, London.
 From 1997 to 2011 I practised law as a criminal barrister defending in cases of murder, rape, sexual assault, robbery, firearms possession and supplying drugs including cases at the famous Old Bailey and the Court of Appeal (Criminal Division).

 Since my retirement to the Philippines, I have been able to concentrate 100% on writing.
 My memoir with the title “Undercover: Operation Julie – The Inside Story” was published on September 14, 2016 and is available in both paperback and Kindle.
 It is a true story of my undercover days posing as a hippie to infiltrate the world’s largest LSD manufacturing and distribution networks.
 I am pleased to say it became an Amazon UK bestseller in several categories, and on multiple occasions.
 It still pops into the bestseller charts occasionally.

 Not only did I accomplish that successfully but also unearthed a massive plot to import huge quantities of cocaine into the UK.
 It is a story that involves drugs, some sex and a little rock n’ roll!

-I am also writing a book about my paternal grandfather, a rating in the British Royal Navy.
+One day, I also intend writing a book about my paternal grandfather, a rating in the British Royal Navy.
 Able Seaman Frederick Bentley joined the Navy as a “boy sailor” in 1916 at the age of 17.
 He was on the Prince of Wales in 1941 when that ship was sunk by the Japanese in the South China Sea.
 He survived and remained in the Navy until 1945.